 A New Vision is Born

 In 1993 the Azalea Garden Church celebrated its 60th Anniversary as a fellowship of believers.
 In its first sixty years, Azalea Garden distinguished itself as a congregation whose mission was synonymous with fulfilling the Great Commission.
-Fifteen years later, as Azalea Garden celebrates its 75th Anniversary, the mission hasn’t changed, but the vision for accomplishing that mission has continued to evolve in an effort to address the diverse needs of an ever-changing culture both here at home and around the world.
+Thirty years later, as Azalea Garden celebrated its 90th Anniversary, the mission hasn’t changed, but the vision for accomplishing that mission has continued to evolve in an effort to address the diverse needs of an ever-changing culture both here at home and around the world.
 Part of this process was the decision to plant a Hispanic satellite congregation as a way of reaching out to a growing Hispanic population in the community.
 In 1997 Senior Pastor Aubrey Maye set forth Pastor Carlos and Teresa Ramos to lead Azalea Garden’s first Hispanic satellite congregation in Norfolk.
 Under the leadership of Pastor Ramos, Iglesia de Dios (Adonai) has become a thriving Hispanic congregation with an average weekly attendance in excess of 175 people, and has gone on to plant two addition satellite congregations in the greater Richmond area.
 The Adonai church plant was Azalea Garden’s first successful attempt to establish a permanent satellite congregation, as the coming years would demonstrate; it would not be the last.

 Possess the Land